 Ohio State, Penn State, Alabama, Clemson

 Guarantano may have been somewhat of an afterthought to Tennessee fans a few months ago in a class that had its quarterback (Austin Kendall) and probably didn’t have room for any more.
 But a lot has changed in the past couple weeks.
 Kendall has decommitted and Guarantano is right near – if not at – the very top of Tennessee’s list of signal callers in the class of 2016.
-He’s scheduled for a two-day visit to Knoxville over the weekend of March 22.
-He’s mentioned Tennessee among his top three with Rutgers and Ohio State also near the top.
+He came in for a two-day visit to Knoxville over the weekend of March 22.
+He’s mentioned Tennessee among his top three with Rutgers and Ohio State also near the top and he’s scheduled to make his decision on April 15.
 The Vols are certainly in it, but will have to hold off his home-state school and perhaps the hottest school in the nation in terms of recruiting dual-threat QBs.

 RTI average: 4-stars

 How He Fits